 This research area focuses on properties, characterization, and advanced technological applications of nanostructured materials for applications ranging from solar cells, anti-icing applications, and cancer therapies.
 E-mail Dr. Alex Biris, Director of the UA Little Rock Center for Integrative Nanotechnology Sciences.

 The Arkansas Center for Earthquake Education and Technology Transfer is a state funded institution within UALR that has the responsibility for installing and operating the Arkansas Seismic Network.
 One mission of the center is to conduct scientific research in a wide range of projects in earthquake and nuclear seismology, the New Madrid Seismic Zone, paleoseismology, and earthquake risk assessment and mitigation.
 This Center provides students and faculty with data, facilities, and the environment to accomplish their research.
 E-mail Dr. Haydar Al-Shukri or phone him at 501-569-8164.

-For more information please contact Dr. Tansel Karabacak, the coordinator for the Applied Physics emphasis area.
+For more information please contact the administrator for this program.